aimms/how-to/Articles/571/571-ci-cd-guide.rst

 CD - Deployment on the cloud
 ------------------------------

 Publishing and deployment of the application on the cloud can be achieved via the AIMMS PRO Rest API.
-Please follow the information on the `app management documenatation <https://documentation.aimms.com/pro/rest-api.html#managing-apps>`_ .
+Please follow the information on the `app management documentation <https://documentation.aimms.com/pro/rest-api.html#managing-apps>`_ .

 You can control which users can access to each version via the Rest API.
 Each environment will be accessible via it’s own API Key and URL.